Alex Kingston: 2008–2015: Doctor Who and further television and stage work

+2016–present: Recent work

-During the late 2010s, she took a prominent role as Sarah Bishop in Sky's fantasy drama A Discovery of Witches (2018–2022), while also appearing in shows like Gilmore Girls: A Year in the Life (2016), Shoot the Messenger (2016) and The Widow (2019).
+During the late 2010s, she took a prominent role as Sarah Bishop in Sky's fantasy drama A Discovery of Witches (2018–2022), while appearing in shows like Gilmore Girls: A Year in the Life (2016), Shoot the Messenger (2016) and The Widow (2019).
 In 2021, she wrote a River Song novel called Doctor Who: The Ruby's Curse for BBC Books, and reprised the role for pre-recorded elements of the interactive theatrical experience Time Fracture.

-The following year, she starred as the villainous Lucifer in an episode of the Oliver Twist-inspired children's television series Dodger, also starring the Ninth Doctor actor, Christopher Eccleston.
+In 2022, she starred as British Prime Minister candidate Audrey Gratz in the Netflix spy miniseries Treason and as the villainous Lucifer in the Oliver Twist-inspired children's television series Dodger, also starring the Ninth Doctor actor, Christopher Eccleston.

+In a 2022 interview, Kingston expressed her enthusiasm for returning to Doctor Who, stating that if offered a role alongside Ncuti Gatwa's Fifteenth Doctor, she would "bite their hand off" to accept the opportunity.

-In September 2022, it was announced that she will return to the Royal Shakespeare Company for the first time since the early nineties in the role of Prospero in The Tempest.
+In January 2023, she returned to the Royal Shakespeare Company for the first time since the early nineties in the role of Prospero in The Tempest.

+In 2024, she played Sheila Bellowes opposite former Doctor Who co-star Karen Gillan in the ITV drama Douglas is Cancelled, also written by former Doctor Who showrunner Steven Moffat.

+In August 2025, Kingston was announced as a contestant on the upcoming twenty-third series of Strictly Come Dancing, with one of Strictly Come Dancing's professional dancers, Johannes Radebe, becoming his 6th partner.

 Personal life

 Kingston met English actor Ralph Fiennes while they were both students at the Royal Academy of Dramatic Art.
 They were together for ten years before marrying in 1993.
-In 1995, Fiennes began an affair with his Hamlet co-star Francesca Annis and left Kingston the following year; they were divorced in 1997.
+In 1995, Fiennes began an affair with his Hamlet co-star Francesca Annis and left Kingston the following year.
+They divorced in 1997.
 In a 2006 interview, she admitted to considering and nearly attempting suicide after her separation from Fiennes.

-At the end of 1998, Kingston married Florian Haertel, a German writer and freelance journalist, having met him the previous year on a blind date arranged by friends; they had a daughter, Salome Violetta Haertel, born 28 March 2001.
+At the end of 1998, Kingston married Florian Haertel, a German writer and freelance journalist, having met him the previous year on a blind date arranged by friends.
+They had a daughter, Salome Violetta Haertel, born 28 March 2001.
 Kingston and Haertel separated in 2009.
-On 30 October 2009, Haertel sued Kingston for dissolution of the marriage, and the divorce was finalised in 2013.
+In October 2009, Haertel sued Kingston for dissolution of the marriage.
+In 2013, the divorce was finalised.

-Kingston appeared on the BBC genealogy series Who Do You Think You Are? in September 2012, investigating the lives of her great-grandfather Will Keevil and her four-times great-grandmother, Elizabeth Braham.
+In September 2012, Kingston appeared on the BBC genealogy series Who Do You Think You Are?, investigating the lives of her great-grandfather Will Keevil and her four-times great-grandmother, Elizabeth Braham.

-In 2015, Kingston married Jonathan Stamp, a television producer in an Italian ceremony.
+In 2015, Kingston married Jonathan Stamp, a television producer, in an Italian ceremony.

-Kingston has lived in the United States, and moved back to the UK in 2019.
+Kingston has lived in the United States and moved back to the UK in 2019.

+In 2025 Kingston revealed that she had been diagnosed and successfully treated for womb cancer in 2024.